 CloudShark can be used to decrypt WPA/WPA2 wireless traffic in situations where the pass-phrase is known.
-The Wireless Keys analysis tool lets users configure an SSID along with the key.
+The Wireless Keys profile setting lets users configure the keys that should be used for wireless decryption.

 Depending on how your wireless card delivers captured frames, you may need to change the options to Assume packets have FCS and to Ignore the protection bit.

 The capture file must contain the EAPOL packets transmitted to authenticate the client.
 If these packets are not in the capture file then 802.11 traffic from that client will not be able to be decrypted.